johnhayn-es/johnhayn-es/index.md

 ## Hey.
 I'm John, the Lead Product Designer at [Entertainment Partners](0).

 I have thousands of hours experience defining problems, desiging solutions for them and then measuring the impact they have.
+* **IxDF certified (with distinction)** user experience designer
+* **Led the design** and **teams of designers** for start-ups and larger corporate businesses
+* I'm a **qualified data analyst** and passionate about building a culture of data-reliance

 For brevity, I've chosen to keep this portfolio focused on more-recent examples of my work.

 ### Recently...
 At the start of 2023 my team and I were faced with the task of [improving a newly-launched Timesheets product](1).
 The brief was open-ended; reduce the impact of customer pain-points, stabilise the service and introduce features that enable us to gain a higher market share (supporting more workflows).